Pasadena, Altadena, Monrovia, Arcadia, Alhambra, Duarte, San Gabriel Valley

 GET A QUOTE

-There are the two principal categories of Landlord Insurance for Single Family Dwellings or Condos:
+Here are the two main categories of Landlord Insurance for houses or condos:

 1. Tenant-Occupied Dwellings: You are a landlord collecting money as rent from a tenant.
 This generally refers to long-term tenancy.
 You are renting it based on a lease for as long as you can.
 It is an investment property or income-producing property and you don’t live there.
 Among other things, the liability coverage on this home is different than the liability coverage on your owner-occupied dwelling.
 It protects you against lawsuit as a landlord.
 Also, in the event of a claim it will reimburse you for Loss of Rents if your tenants are forced out of the house because of a fire and are no longer obligated to pay rent.
 If there is a loss that is covered by your policy, like a fire, the house will sit empty until fixed and you would otherwise be deprived of the income but for the Loss of Rents coverage.